 In the absence of external rewards and punishment, intergroup contact in which groups work together to achieve a joint goal can show both groups that cooperation is in their interest and that the other side also sees that.
-Achieving a joint goal is good for both groups, and both groups see their group and the other side benefiting from cooperation, which helps each side update about the other’s preferences – the other side can be trusted to do what is in their own interest.
 Intergroup contact also brings group members into close personal contact, which offers opportunities for learning and costly signaling.

 These first two policy implications suggest that contact-based programs where the groups do not work towards a joint goal, like discussion forums, may have no effect on group conflict.
 Discussion forums do not directly change preferences; nor do they provide credible information about the other side’s preferences.
 It is possible that this minimal form of contact could reduce perceptual biases by exposing each group to the other’s view points, but they mainly seem to be avenues for “cheap talk” which both sides will discount.

 The third policy implication is that groups are collections of group members and the preferences of the group should not be taken as the preferences of each group member.
-Group members preferences are likely correlated with the preferences of the amorphous “group”, but they also deviate in important ways.
+Group members’ preferences are likely correlated with the preferences of the amorphous “group”, but they also deviate in important ways.
 For example, the group as a unitary actor does not face a collective action problem, but the group as a collection of individuals does because each individual wants to rely on others to provide public goods.
 An important attribute of a group, then, is its capacity to compel group members to contribute to the public good of peace.
 Group’s with the power to compel will be better at fighting because they can compel group members to participate in violence (Bornstein 2003) but should also be more able to credibly commit to preventing their own from defecting.

-Thinking of the group as a collection of group members also highlights (1) the psychological and social factors that make conflict attractive and (2) the perceptual and cognitive biases that color groups views of each other.
-These type of individual-based factors are not readily apparent when thinking of the groups as homogeneous units, but they likely contribute to group conflict.
+Thinking of the group as a collection of group members also highlights (1) the psychological and social factors that make conflict attractive and (2) the perceptual and cognitive biases that color groups' views of each other.
+These types of individual-based factors are not readily apparent when thinking of the groups as homogeneous units, but they likely contribute to group conflict.
 They may also systematically cause some group members to benefit more from peace than others, so peace as a public good is not equally valuable or desirable to all group members.
 The group is a useful but limited unit of analysis because it can only influence group conflict through its effect on group members.

 The fourth policy implication is that misperceptions are a major threat to peace.
 It is easy to focus on changes to payoff structure and changes to the value of resources under dispute as the driver of conflict.
 In the farmer-pastoralist example, we readily blame population booms and land scarcity for the recent surge in violence, and these factors no doubt precipitated that surge.
 However, they do not necessarily result in group conflict unless they reduce the bargaining range to zero.
 They may instead cause conflict by creating the misperception that the other side now prefers fighting for the chance to control all of the land to cooperating to share the land between the two groups.